‘Some flights may be proactively cancelled’: IndiGo issues advisory amid dense fog, low visibility in Delhi | Company Business News

 IndiGo also assured that its teams at various airports “are working continuously to manage operations as smoothly as possible and keep you informed as the situation evolves”.

-Meanwhile, carrier Air India also said that flights in Delhi and parts of north India have been impacted due to “poor visibility due to dense fog”.
+Meanwhile, Air India also stated that flights in Delhi and parts of northern India have been impacted due to “poor visibility due to dense fog”.

-The airline further said that amid traffic advisory in the national capital it is recommending that passengers allot extra travel time.
+The airline further stated that, amid traffic advisories in the national capital, it recommends that passengers allow extra travel time.
 “With slower road traffic expected, we recommend allowing extra travel time.
 We also encourage you to check your latest flight status on our website or app before heading to the airport,” it said.

 It added, “In case of a cancellation, you may conveniently rebook or claim a refund online via https://goindigo.in/plan-b.html”